LIFI25: David Baddiel

 book, Jews Don’t Count.

-Professor Mona Siddiqui OBE is an Assistant Principal at the University of Edinburgh.
+Professor Mona Siddiqui OBE is Professor of Religion and Society at King’s College London.
 She is an acclaimed public intellectual and media commentator on Islamic thought, pluralism, and religion and society.
 She is a Fellow of the Royal Society of Edinburgh and American Academy of Arts and Sciences, and chairs the BBC’s Religious Advisory Committee in Scotland.